 Mean score of companies in the Sugar Processing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Colavita, headquartered in the US, currently does not have specific carbon emissions data available, as indicated by the absence of reported figures.
+Colavita, headquartered in the US, currently does not have specific carbon emissions data available for the most recent year, as indicated by the absence of emissions figures.
 The company is a current subsidiary of Colavita USA, LLC, which may influence its climate commitments and reporting practices.
-Despite the lack of concrete emissions data, Colavita is expected to align with industry standards and best practices regarding climate action.
-However, there are no documented reduction targets or initiatives, such as those from the Science Based Targets initiative (SBTi) or other climate pledges, that have been reported at this time.
-As a subsidiary, Colavita may inherit climate commitments and data from its parent organisation, but specific details regarding these cascaded initiatives are not provided.
-The absence of emissions data and reduction targets suggests that Colavita is in the early stages of developing its climate strategy, which is crucial for addressing the growing concerns around carbon footprints in the food and beverage industry.
+Despite the lack of specific emissions data, Colavita has not publicly outlined any reduction targets or significant climate initiatives.
+The absence of commitments such as Science-Based Targets (SBTi) or participation in climate pledges suggests that the company may still be in the early stages of formalising its climate strategy.
+As a subsidiary, Colavita's climate actions may be aligned with broader initiatives from its parent company, but specific details on these initiatives are not provided.
+The company operates within an industry context that increasingly prioritises sustainability and carbon reduction, indicating potential future commitments to address climate change.